Fasting and Spiritual Maturity

 Red Flag 1: “Nay, man does transgress all bounds, when looking upon himself as self-sufficient!”
-(96:7-8).
+(Quran 96:7-8).

-Al-Ghazali goes on to assert that if we fail to recognize our humility and limitations, we will undoubtedly fail to recognize the Divine power and sovereignty.
-The Quran awakens the arrogant by depicting a big irony: “He created man from a sperm-drop; yet behold he become an open opponent!"
-(16:4) The word yet in this translation is (إذا idhaal-fujaiyyah) in Arabic which is better translated as “suddenly” or “unexpectedly” as it is usually followed by an unexpected behavior.
+Al-Ghazali asserts that if we fail to recognize our humility and limitations, we will undoubtedly fail to acknowledge the Divine power and sovereignty.
+The Quran awakens the arrogant by depicting a big irony: “He created man from a sperm-drop; yet behold he become an open opponent!”
+(Quran 16:4) The word yet in this translation is (إذا idhaal-fujaiyyah) in Arabic, which is better translated as “suddenly” or “unexpectedly” as an unexpected behavior usually follows it.
 Once we deny our human weakness and limitations and think of ourselves as gods, we will always see the doors of guidance closed!
 The Quran reads: “I shall turn away from My Signs those who magnify themselves wrongfully in the earth, and if they see each token believe it not, and if they see the way of righteousness choose it nor for (their) way, and if they see the way of error choose if for (their) way.
-That is because they deny Our revelations and are used to disregard them" (7:146).
+That is because they deny Our revelations and are used to disregard them” (Quran 7:146).

-Red Flag 2: “And few among my servants are the truly thankful” (34:13).
+Red Flag 2: “And few among my servants are the truly thankful” (Quran 34:13).

-Red Flag 3: “And you love wealth, you love wealth ardently" (89:20).
+Red Flag 3: “And you love wealth, you love wealth ardently” (Quran 89:20).

-Red Flag 4: “The love of desires is made alluring to people ..."
-(3:14)
+Red Flag 4: “The love of desires is made alluring to people …” (Quran 3:14).